vandanadevatkal22/M2-EmbSys/Project/README.md

 * Moisture sensor: detects the wet waste
 * Buzzer: It Beeps when wet waste is detected and alert the person to not put inside the bin.

+## WORKING
+This Smart Dustbin sense the person or object using Ultrasonic Sensor which send the message to Servo Motor using Arduino Uno.
+When the person Comes closer to Smart Dustbin then the Dustbin Cap will automatically open for your waste and after some time it will automatically Close.
+It also contains the Moisture sensor, which senses the moisture in waste and it alerts the user by beeping, indicating that the user must not throw the wet waste in dustbin.
+The ultrasonic sensor is placed beneath the lid, which keeps track of garbage level.
+Once the waste reaches the limit, the LED glows, indicating the dustbin is full.

 ## 4W'S 1-H
 ### What
 * Description of the problem